Be part of the Challenge Ride Series 2018

 Enjoy riding many of the Surrey Hills' best roads, including some used by the 2012 Olympic road race route.
 This very popular ride is also well known for its excellent catering.
 Despite its proximity to London, this is one of the most challenging and scenically stunning events in the country.
 Lovely forested climbs and exciting descents, many on centuries-old sunken lanes typical of the area, make this ride very special.
 Nutritionally balanced food is available at the start, mid-point and at the finish.

-Sunday 26 August - Wild Wales Challenge 140 km, Merseyside CTC PLACES AVAILABLE AS AT 16 JULY 2018
+Sunday 26 August - Wild Wales Challenge 140 km, Merseyside CTC CLOSING DATE SUNDAY 5 AUGUST 2018

 This year will mark the 34th edition of this most prestigious cycling event, which features a different route each year but is always set amid the spectacular scenery of North Wales.
 A traditional tourist challenge ride in which riders are invited to complete the course within a generous time allowance.
 Being set in the glorious North Wales countryside, riders should expect both steep climbs and descents.